Gestapo's Last Orgy: Plot

 Conrad von Starke is driving down a road, listening to a war crimes trial on the radio.
 He stops the car and exits at the ruins of an old death camp.
 There, he meets Lise Cohen.
 It is revealed that Lise is a former prisoner of the camp and that the man, Conrad, is the former Commandant who has arranged to meet her several years after the end of World War II.
 He thanks her for the testimony that she provided at his war crimes trial, which saved him from certain death and helped him integrate into the new West Germany.
-After touring the ruins of the camp, Lise and von Starke make love.
+After touring the camp's ruins, Lise and von Starke make love.

 Lise has a flashback to her time at the camp during the war.
 A shipment of female prisoners arrives.
 Some are immediately sent to the gas chamber, and some are burned alive.
 In a hall, other women are stripped naked before naked members of the SS-Totenkopfverbände, aroused after watching a porn film which includes photos of rape, mother-daughter incest, bondage, coprophagia, urination, and extreme sex.
 The female inmates are then raped, tortured, sodomized with bats, and sexually humiliated in an orgy while Commandant Starke and a visiting SS General watch.

 Later, a woman has sex with an SS guard, who is himself shot when he speaks out against her rape by other guards.
 A menstruating inmate is ordered to be thrown to the dogs by Alma, a female SS guard and the commandant's lover.
 More sex scenes between guards and inmates take place.
 Meanwhile, Starke and his SS staff debate Nazi theories at the dinner table, and an SS Guard tells them of his hopes that there will one day be farms so the Jews can be eaten as a food source.
 The staff become aroused by this and practice both cannibalism and infanticide, eating a stew made of unborn Jewish infants.
 When one of the female prisoners passes out in shock, they douse her body in brandy and set it alight before eating her corpse as well.